opencitations/cec/classifier/cic/README.md

      -F "mode=WS"
 ```

-*Supported file types include .json, .zip, .tar, .gz, .bz2, .xz, and .7z.*
+*Supported file types include .json, .zip, .tar, .gz, .bz2, .xz, and .7z.*  \br
-**In this mode, mode must be passed as a separate form field (not embedded inside the file).**
+:arrow_right: **In this mode, mode must be passed as a separate form field (not embedded inside the file).**

 ## Testing with Shell Script